News and Commentary

 Tax basis determines whether a sale, exchange or other disposition of property will result in a gain or loss based on the difference between the original cost to acquire the property and fair market value (FMV) on the date of sale.
 In general, sales of highly appreciated assets will yield a profit that results in a taxable gain.
 However, U.S. tax laws allow inherited assets to receive a step-up in tax basis to the FMV on the date of the original owner’s death, thereby eliminating appreciation and taxes on any potential profits the original owner would have recognized from a sale.
 Therefore, surviving spouses can inherit highly valued assets and immediately sell them free of capital gains tax, or they may hold onto those assets and pay tax only on the appreciation that occurs after their spouse’s death.

 Another tax benefit provided to widows is the ability to sell a primary home and exclude from taxation up to $250,000 of capital gain resulting from the sale when they file tax returns as a single individual.
-However, it is critical to time the sale of a primary residence in the year a spouse passes away so that the surviving spouse can benefit from a higher $500,000 exclusion that comes with filing tax returns as a married couple filing jointly.
+However, special care should be taken to time the sale of a primary residence in the year a spouse passes away so that the surviving spouse can receive the benefit of the higher $500,000 exclusion that comes with filing tax returns as a married couple filing jointly.

 Recognize the Impact of New Laws on Your Existing Strategies

-Effective Jan.
-1, 2020, non-spouse beneficiaries must withdraw all assets from inherited IRAs within 10 years of the death of the original owners.
-Because this change in the law could drastically increase taxable income over the 10 years and result in a substantial amount of plan assets going to the IRS, widows should consider alternative strategies to help reduce the future tax impact on their heirs.
+However, when couples are not legally married, the partners who inherit IRAs from non-spouse decedents must withdraw all assets from those accounts within 10 years of the original owners’ deaths.
+This requirement can drastically increase the surviving partners’ taxable income over the 10 years and result in a substantial amount of plan assets going to the IRS.
+Individuals should consider alternative strategies to minimize the future tax impact of inherited IRAs on their non-spouse beneficiaries.

 Remember to File All Relevant Tax Returns

-When a spouse passes away, the surviving widow has the option to file a federal tax return for that year as a single individual or as a married couple that can receive the benefit of higher deductions, provided he o she does not remarry in the year of the spouse’s death.
+When a spouse passes away, the surviving widow can file a federal tax return for that year as a single individual or as a married couple that can receive the benefit of higher deductions, provided they do not remarry in the year of their spouse’s death.

-In addition to filing a final tax return for decedents, surviving spouses may also have responsibilities to file both estate income tax returns to report any income above $600, as well as estate tax returns when the value of a decedent’s estate exceeds the federal estate tax exemption, which for 2023 is $12.92 million for individual taxpayers.
+In addition to filing a final tax return for decedents, surviving spouses may also have responsibilities to file both estate income tax returns to report any income above $600, as well as estate tax returns when the value of a decedent’s estate exceeds the federal estate tax exemption, which for 2024 is $13.610 million for individual taxpayers or $27.220 million for married taxpayers filing joint returns.

-Kathleen Marteney is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Kathleen Marteney is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC..

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com